 The Colwell Playhouse is designed for productions on a small scale and serves primarily as the main performing space for productions by the Department of Theatre and Dance at Illinois.
 With sound reinforcement and recording capability, it’s perfect for dramas or productions that focus on the spoken word.
 A computerized lighting system and two Zenon followspots are especially effective for dance programs.
 This theatre with a 38 x 30 stage seats 674 people, with wheelchair space available in two small balconies.

 Whether they’re sitting club style or in straight-up rows, audiences in the Studio Theatre are treated to a cozy space for communing with artists.
-Because it’s completely flexible, it can be a home to theatre, dance, or music performances.
+Because it’s completely flexible, it can be a home to theatre, dance, and music performances.
 Movable risers allow for several seating configurations, and up to 200 people can enjoy performances in this 2,700-square-foot space.
 Two moderate-sized dressing rooms and two star dressing rooms accompany the stage lighting and sound reinforcement capability of this adjustable place.

 Located on the west terrace, the Amphitheatre was designed as part of the original Krannert Center structure to host outdoor events.
 It’s been the home to the summer music festival, student productions, and winter light displays.

 Stage 5 is at once a bandstand, a grandstand, and a club stage.
 Set squarely in the center of the action—and located at the heart of our Lobby—it’s the home for musical events during Uncorked wine tastings, casual Afterglow concerts, pumped-up Traffic Jam events, and the little break in the day of an Interval concert.
 With plenty of space for special activities and the Stage 5 Bar next door, it can host small gatherings or handle wild throngs.